mpostaire/awdctl/README.md

 # awdctl
-Monitoring program I use to control my laptop's screen brightness, mpd and alsa volume via dbus.
+Monitoring program I use to control my laptop's screen brightness and alsa volume via dbus.
-This is a "swiss army knife" tool I made for my awesomewm widgets.

 ## Installation
 Clone this repository, cd in the cloned directory then use `make install`.
 To uninstall use `make uninstall`.